keboola/connection-docs/components/index.md

 - These components may pose certain limitations like pending Google verification, verification status-related rate limits, and more.

-### Alpha (Experimental)
+### Experimental

 Developed for specific use-cases and untested in various scenarios, these components are highly experimental yet functional.
 They can contain undiscovered bugs when used in untested scenarios and might encounter other limitations, such as rate limiting, reliance on less stable proprietary libraries, dependency on the source website structure (scraping), and others.

-Alpha components may not progress to the Beta and GA stages.
+Experimental components may not progress to the Beta and GA stages.

 Nevertheless, these components can address obscure use-cases and deliver unique integrations.
 As their code is public, they can serve as a foundation for custom forks, which could also include Generic Extractor configurations.